daducci/AMICO/python/doc/demos/NODDI_turorial_01.md

 ## 4. View results

-Now you find ODI, , in the subject's subdirectory `AMICO/NODDI`.
+You will find the estimated parameters of the NODDI model, i.e. ODI, ICVF and ISOVF, in the subject's subdirectory `AMICO/NODDI`.

 ```bash